Birdwatching Thyolo Malawi: A Guide to Forests & Tea Estate Birds

 9:00 AM.
 Back for a proper breakfast.
 Garden birds continue to work through the grounds.
 If there's a Turaco in the area, this is often when you hear it.

 10:30 AM–12:30 PM.
-Mid-morning is for the tea estate edges and ravines.
+Mid-morning is for the tea country edges and ravines.
 Higher sun, more canopy activity, a better chance at the canopy apalises and the oriole.
 The trogon, if it's about, calls around now.

 Lunch.
 Italian, on the terrace.
-The Thyolo House restaurant uses ingredients from the estate garden, which is a pleasant reset after a morning crouching under fig trees.
+The Thyolo House restaurant uses ingredients from the house garden, which is a pleasant reset after a morning crouching under fig trees.
 Owner Flavia Conforzi — an Italian-Malawian artist who grew up on this estate — built the menu around what the garden and the local farms actually produce.

 Afternoon.
 The heat kills the forest for a few hours.
 Most birders nap, swim, or work through photos and notes.
 Birdlife picks up again from about 3:30 PM.